 - K3 visa application process does not require you to file an affidavit of support.
 The applicant must prove that the foreign born spouse will not need to rely on the US government for financial support.

-See also Siam Legal’s How to Apply Adjustment of Status page.
+See also Law Firm’s How to Apply Adjustment of Status page.

 What is a CR-1 spousal visa?